trade-tariff/trade-tariff-tech-docs/source/manual/update-to-emails.html.md

 2. Click on the context electronic-tariff-file

-3. remove the Env var TO_EMAILS
+3. Remove the env var TO_EMAILS

 4. Click on “Add Environment Variable” and add a variable with the same name “TO_EMAILS” and set the value (the list of emails that will receive the notification for the ETF Changes)